 A whopping 90% of customers expect that organizations will have an online self-service support portal, however this doesn’t mean that it is all up to you.
 As we know, your customers are smart, and with the right tools in place, you can encourage customers to help out by creating a community.

-By creating an active branded community, customers will be provided with an easy way to find answers to simple questions.
+By creating an active branded online community forum, customers will be provided with an easy way to find answers to simple questions.
 Customers will likely find the answers within the community extremely useful and may trust the responses even more since they came from their peers and not from a brand.
 Ensuring that community content is part of your customer service strategy is absolutely essential to creating a complete customer service experience.

 Step 3.
 Create a prioritization strategy